d2s/Documentation/docs/SingleTask.md

 There are _some status_ fields in the view :

 - **Estimate** - text is either _Estimate_ or _Execute_ - valid for single tasks only
-	- "Estimate" - select `Execute` or a double click om row does a --dry-run
+	- "Estimate" - select `Execute` or a double click on row does a --dry-run
 	- "Execute" - select `Execute` or a double click on row  does the real job (backup or restore)
 - **Scheduled job** - a progress bar shows when a scheduled job is executing
 - **Information** - if checked a drop down view is presented after each run - valid for single tasks only
 - **Estimating** - a progress bar shows when a --dry-run (or estimate) is executing

 Both "backup" and "restore" path is set when saving configuration.